japhb/BSON-Simple/README.md

 On the other hand, that original BSON module has a decade of real world testing and many hundreds of commits behind it, and this module is brand new.

+To see how this module compares to other data serialization modules, see [serializer-perf](https://github.com/japhb/serializer-perf) .

 AUTHOR
 ======